watzon/arachnid/README.md

 # Arachnid

+### This project is no longer maintained.
+Please see [Mechanize](https://github.com/Kanezoh/mechanize.cr) for an alternative.

 Arachnid is a fast, soon to be multi-threading capable web crawler for Crystal.
 It recenty underwent a full rewrite for Crystal 0.35.1, so see the documentation below for updated usage instructions.

 ## Installation